decisioncoin/decisioncoin.github.io/white-paper.md

 * Realtors want to predict home sale prices
 * Marketers want to estimate the likelihood a user will click on an ad

-Commercial solutions exist in each category but they suffer from the same problem: it's difficult to determine which solution provides the best* solution.
+Commercial solutions exist in each category but they suffer from the same problem: it's difficult to determine which solution provides the best solution.
 This is true for a couple of reasons:

 1. Bad software sometimes has great salespeople, and vice-versa.
-2. Testing the efficacy of a new solution against the status quo takes time, effort and expertise
+2. Testing a new solution against the status quo takes time, effort and expertise
 3. Implementing a new solution in a production environment is difficult and time-consuming.

-DECIDE solves these problems through a consensus blockchain that maintains a record of the best* solution for a variety of problems and a standardized API that makes it easy to run the most effective model in production at all times.
+DECIDE solves these problems through a blockchain that maintains a consensus record of the best model for a given problem and a standardized API that makes it easy to run the most effective model in production at all times.

-*The best solution is often the most accurate, but may also include other considerations like cost, absence of false positives/negatives, etc.

-## Decisions
+## Key Entities: Decisions, Models, & Requests

-Decisions are the key entities within the DECIDE network.
-Decisions are [DAOs](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) that are established to solve a specific decisioning problem.
+There are three key entities within the DECIDE network: Decisions, Models, & Requests.

-Anyone can create a new Decision by staking DC and ownership of the economic interest is shared among those who provided the initial stakes.
-Owners determine how data will be sourced, the criteria for identifying the best algorithm, bounties payable to data owners and data scientists, and how the algorithm may be used.

-Each Decision is governed by smart contracts that describe how it works:
-1. Target metric (including minimum thresholds, deadline).
-2. Bounty payable for data
-3. Bounty payable to best algorithm
-4. Economic split among owner, model builder, data providers and execution cost.
-5. Exclusivity (i.e. Whether the solution is available as a public API or is reserved for the owners.)
-6. Endpoint for model evaluation

-Owners of the DAO can also elect to change these at any time.
+### Decisions
+Decisions describe a problem to solve with a predictive model.
+They consist of data and the problem to be solved, and are looking for algorithmic solutions:

+* **Predicted variable** The target variable that the Solution predicts. e.g. Estimated default probability for a borrower
+* **Labeled data set** The historical data set to be used for training and evaluation. e.g. The historical record of all borrowers with whether they defaulted or not.
+This is divided into a test data set that is publicly available and a training data set that is used by miners to evaluate the accuracy of the model.
+* **Evaluation criteria** The measure that should be used to determine model accuracy.
+[Logarithmic loss](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.log_loss.html) is a commonly used metric for classifiers but we should support a cost matrix that will allow the Decision to specifically weight error from false positives, false negatives, et al.

+### Models
+Models are the proposed solutions to Decisions.
+They expose an API that, given one or more labeled items of data, will respond with their estimate of the predicted variable.

+* **Decision** The address of the Decision this solves.
+* **Endpoint** The endpoint where the model lives.
+(This is hashed so it can only be evaluated by a qualified miner.)
+* **Score** The score when the Model was evaluated against the testing data set.
+* **Minimum price** The minimum amount of DC required to execute the model on a single Request.
+* **Payment address** The address that should receive payment.

-### Ownership privileges
+### Requests
+Requests are the individual decisions that businesses want to make using Models.
+Businesses submit Requests for evaluation by the best Model within their pricing parameters.

+* **Decision**
-The owner(s) of the Decision have the ability to execute the model.
+* **Maximum price** The maximum amount of DC that the business is willing to pay for having each record evaluated by the model.

-### Minimum bounties
-Decisions must have a minimum bounty committed (currently 1000 DC) before they go live.
-This will ensure the contest is high-value enough to attract the attention of talented data scientists.
+* **Number of records** The number of records the business wishes to evaluate.
+* **Expiration time** How long the Request will remain open.
+* **Payment address** The address that provides payment for the model execution.
+This will be a proxy that holds Max Price * # of records and will distribute payment after model execution.

+## Putting it all together: Matchmaking & Model Evaluation
+During each epoch, miners will do the following:

+1. Identify any expired Requests and eliminate them.
+2. Identify all matching Requests and Models, execute the models, and transfer DC appropriately.
+3. Test any new Models that have been submitted for existing Decisions.
+(More detail on this process to come, including staking & bounty mechanisms)

+## Data Enrichment
+Data enrichments can make Models more accurate by enhancing the training data.
+This can be one of two things:

+1. Append additional data to data records. e.g. A credit score or custom risk model may be appended to a borrower's record.
+2. Provide additional labeled training data that can be used to improve performance.

+Like Models, we track the effectiveness of each Enrichment towards improving model accuracy.
+Enrichments contact

+* **Decision** The address of the Decision this enriches.
+* **Model** The address of the Model this enriches.
+Enrichment's impact is model dependent.
+* **Endpoint** The endpoint where the data enrichment lives (for appends)
+* **Score improvement** The increase in score when the data enrichment is used.
+* **Minimum price** The amount of DC required to use the data enrichment on a single Record.

+## Model Ownership, Staking and Bounties

+Ownership of an accurate Model in a Decision with high demand can be highly lucrative.
+The DecisionCoin token is designed to encourage a wide range of activity regarding trading and monetizing this interest.
+The same mechanisms also apply to data enrichments.

 ### Ownership resale
-Ownership stakes in a Decision can be re-sold at any time.
-Each owner has the ability to put a price on their ownership.
+Ownership stakes in a Model or Data Enrichment can be re-sold at any time.
+Each owner has the ability to put a price on their ownership and sell a stake.
 This allows for a healthy dynamic between risk capital that supports the creation of new algorithms and businesses that can best exploit the profit potential of those algorithms.

-## Mining

-Miners can earn DC by executing models.
-Each
+### Bounties & Staking
+While some data scientists will want to benefit from an ownership stake over time, others may be interested in selling their code for an immediate bounty payment.
+Speculators can create bounties that will pay qualified Models for their code.
+The DECIDE network will determine when parameters are met and provide a Proxy for that transfer.

+Anyone can create a bounty by staking DC and ownership of the resulting Model is shared among those who provided the stakes.
+Owners determine how data will be sourced, the criteria for identifying the best algorithm, bounties payable to data owners and data scientists, and how the algorithm may be used.
+Decisions must have a minimum bounty committed (currently 1000 DC) or a minimum volume of requests (currently 100 DC) before they go live.
+This will ensure the Decision is high-value enough to attract the attention of talented data scientists.

+Open question
+1. Economic split among owner, model builder, data providers and execution cost.
+2. Exclusivity (i.e. Whether the solution is available as a public API or is reserved for the owners.)

+Owners of the Model can also elect to change these at any time.

 ## Token

-DecisionCoin is an [ERC-20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20-token-standard.md) token that enables the DECIDE network to solve problems.
+DecisionCoin will initially be an [ERC-20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20-token-standard.md) token that enables the DECIDE network to solve problems.

-There are real advantages to an independent blockchain.
+That said, there are significant advantages to an dedicated blockchain.
+Ethereum's cost for data and processing may prove prohibitive and a mining scheme that supports the token directly is much more attractive.
 We will evaluate whether to migrate to a standalone blockchain in the next six months.
 [Need to layout criteria for this switch]

-### Coin Allocation:
-* 40% - Bounties and Data Incentives
-* 30% - Team
-* 10% - Marketing
-* 10% - Administration & ICO process
-* 5% - Contractors
-* 5% - Contingency

 ### Links
 * [Crowd-sourced Ethereum reading](https://github.com/Scanate/EthList/blob/master/README.md)